FuzzAnything/Hopper/README.md

 Use `hopper compile --help` to see detailed usage.
 If the compiling reports errors about header file, refer to the usage of [rust-bindgen](https://rust-lang.github.io/rust-bindgen/), which we used for parsing header file.
 You may wrap the header file with the missing definitions.
 Hopper uses [E9Patch](https://github.com/GJDuck/e9patch) to instrument binaries by default.
+Optionally, you can use [LLVM](./hopper-instrument/llvm-mode/) for source code instrumentation.

 After running `compile`, you will find that it generates the following files in the output directory:
 - `bin/hopper-fuzzer`:  generates inputs, maintatins states, and use `harness` to excuted the inputs.